 Strawberry Quinoa Balsamic Salad

 I also noted in the recipe down below that the balsamic glaze is optional for drizzling, but just trust me and do it.
-Do it do it do it.
-You can make your own or just buy it at the store.
-Either way, it takes this salad to a different level of awesomeness.
-Or you can just not use it (the salad does still taste great) but then you can’t be part of the cool kids club.
-Your choice : )
+It takes this salad to a different level of awesomeness.

 - 2 cups low-sodium vegetable broth